NazgulT/rag-qa-bot/README.md

-# Retrieval-Augmented Generation (RAG) Document QA Bot with Google/Gemma 3, LangChain, ChromaDB
+# RAG Document QA Bot with Gemma 3, LangChain, ChromaDB

 A Retrieval-Augmented Generation (RAG) chatbot that uses LangChain, ChromaDB, HuggingFace Gemma 3, and Gradio to answer questions about uploaded PDF documents.